PowerShell/PowerShell/src/System.Management.Automation/engine/ComInterop/README.md

 The ComInterop code shipped in PowerShell comes from [dotnet/runtime](https://github.com/dotnet/runtime) with _a considerable amount of refactoring work_ to make it work properly with PowerShell.

+> **NOTE: Do not modify the ComInterop code unless for fixing a bug.
+We want to keep minimal diffs when comparing with the .NET 5.0 ComInterop code base.**

 There are 3 sources of the ComInterop code as our references:

 1. [The .NET Framework version](https://github.com/IronLanguages/main/tree/ipy-2.7-maint/Runtime/Microsoft.Dynamic/ComInterop).